WonkyPigs/CosmicSpawners/README.md

 # CosmicSpawners
- A plugin that allows you to break spawners in Minecraft and more!
+ A plugin that allows you to break spawners in Minecraft!